+Application Note:

-Application Note: This threat is only applicable if the logical cord A is This threat is only applicable if the logical card A is available.
+This threat is only applicable if the logical card A is

+available.

 Restrictions of access to memories and hardware resources, which are available to the Security IC Embedded Software, must be defined and implemented by the security policy of the Security IC Embedded Software based on the specific application context.